Qualified. Experienced. Trusted.

 “Kris Kobach was one of my most qualified, competent and dedicated attorneys at the Justice Department when I served as U.S. Attorney General.
 His experience and skill as an attorney are among the best in the nation.”

 Former U.S. Attorney General, John Ashcroft

 He has litigated some of the most high-profile cases in the country, including defending statutes and ordinances against the ACLU on multiple occasions.
 In 2012, Kobach brought the first challenge to President Obama’s DACA amnesty on behalf of 10 ICE agents.
 His victory in federal district court paved the way for Texas to defeat the Obama Justice Department in its litigation.

 Prior to serving as Kansas’ 45th Attorney General, Kobach engaged in three federal lawsuits against the Biden administration.
-He brought suit against OSHA in November of 2021 on behalf of employers and employees impacted by Biden vaccine mandates.
+He brought suit against OSHA in November of 2021 on behalf of employers and employees impacted by Biden vaccine mandates and won.
 He also filed suit in June of 2021 against the Department of Homeland Security on behalf of ICE agents and sheriffs who are barred by the administration from detaining and deporting illegal alien criminals.
 In 2022, Kobach filed suit in federal court against the Biden administration to stop the U.S. Air Force from expelling pilots at McConnell Air Force Base in Wichita for exercising their religious beliefs.

 Kobach served as the 31st Kansas Secretary of State, 2011-2019.
 His first four-year term as Kansas Attorney General began in 2023.
 He lives near Lecompton with his wife, Heather, and their five children.